eskay993/gamefiles/silent-hill-4/README.md

 | R3 | TAB |
 | L3 | Nothing |

-2. Use `Betwixt-Two-Ferns` Community Profile.
+2. Use `Betwixt-Two-Ferns` Community Layout.
 Search for `SILENT HILL 4 REDDIT` on your Steam Deck

 <br>